Samurai Basic Guide

 Enpi is the same.
 It gains value only if there are time periods where you could have used a ranged attack but not melee attack, which is often a rare situation.

 Of course, exceptions always happen.
 You will recognize the exceptions in the fight situation as you gain experience.
+However, using Yaten as a safety net initially is still better than straight up dying.

 With the changes to Meikyo Shisui and combo enders (Gekko/Kasha) in 6.0, its role as a tool in our rotation has changed in a big way going into Endwalker.
 Instead of existing solely as an optimization tool and a way to fix our rotational alignment to maximize our Iaijustu and Tsubame usage, it now offers a way to avoid the ramp-up/buff application period that defined Samurai in Shadowbringers.